irmen/prog8/docs/source/programming.rst

 .. _scopes:

-**Scopes**
+**Scoping rules**

 .. sidebar::
-    Scoped access to symbols / "dotted names"
+    Use qualified names ("dotted names") to reference symbols defined elsewhere

-    Every symbol is 'public' and can be accessed from elsewhere given its full "dotted name".
+    In prog8 every symbol is 'public' and can be accessed from anywhere else, given its *full* "dotted name".
     So, accessing a variable ``counter`` defined in subroutine ``worker`` in block ``main``, can be done from anywhere by using ``main.worker.counter``.

 *Symbols* are names defined in a certain *scope*.
 Inside the same scope, you can refer to them by their 'short' name directly.
-If the symbol is not found in the same scope, the enclosing scope is searched for it, and so on, until the symbol is found.
+If the symbol is not found in the same scope, the enclosing scope is searched for it, and so on, up to the top level block, until the symbol is found.
+If the symbol was not found the compiler will issue an error message.

 Scopes are created using either of these two statements: